zsipos/zsipos/README.md

 The first time you call this script it will set up a python virtual environemnt for you which may take some time.

-### Building the linux/sel4 ssh test program
+### Building zsipos

-To build the linux/sel4 ssh test program please run its build script:
+To build zsipos please run its build script:

 	$ build-dist.sh rebuild

-### Running the linux/sel4 ssh test program
+### Preparing the hardware

-You need the zsipos hardware to run the linux/sel4 ssh test program.
-First you have to flash the fpga hardware.
+You have to flash the fpga hardware.
 Either connect the hardware and run the command

 	$ build-board.sh --nobuild --flashrom

 or flash the file `./output/fpga-romboot.mcs` to the fpga with the vivado tools.

+### Preparing the boot media

-After that unpack the file `./output/rootfs.tar` to the root directory of a SD-card containing a empty ext4 filesystem.
+Prepare a sd-card with two linux partitions.
+Each partition should have a size of at least 1GB.
+Unpack the file `./output/rootfs.tar` to the root directory of the first partition.

-This is the root filesystem of the fpga system.
-You may want to edit the file `/etc/init.d/S40network` to match your network configuration.
-Start the fpga.
+### Starting the zsipos system the first time

+The first time you start the system you will be forced to enter a new system password.
+The initial system password is zsipos2018.
-**The first time you start the system sshd will generate its keys.
-This can take some minutes.**
+If you enable sshd the first time you start the system with sshd it will generate its keys.
+This can take several minutes.
-After that you can open a ssh session to the linux system on the fpga:

-	$ ssh your_ip_address -l root

-The initial password of user `root` is `root`.
-It is a good practice to change this for security reasons.

-### Building the linux/sel4 test suite

-To build the linux/sel4 test suite please run its build script:

-	$ build-sel4test.sh

-### Running the linux/sel4 test suite

-To run the linux/sel4 test suite please run

-	$ run-sel4test.sh

-Both the linux system and the sel4test program write their output to the same console, so the output gets mixed.
-To verify that the linux system is functional you can give a shell command, e.g. `ls -l` during the sel4test.
-At the end of the sel4test you should see the following message:

-	Test suite passed.
-115 tests passed.
-46 tests disabled.
-	All is well in the universe

-The linux shell keeps accepting commands.
-To exit qemu please type **`Ctrl+A X`**.